Kamala Khan (Marvel Cinematic Universe): Reception

 Vellani's portrayal of Kamala Khan in Ms. Marvel was praised by multiple critics.
 Emma Fraser, for IGN, commented that "Vellani is equally charming as Hailee Steinfeld — you would never know that this is her acting debut."
 Kathryn Porter, for Paste, wrote that "Vellani shines as Kamala, and it is without question that she'll be able to make the jump to the big screen when The Marvels comes out next summer."
-Proma Khosla, for IndieWire, called Vellani "transcendent" and commented that her portrayal of Khan "is disarmingly, consistently, potently endearing [...].
+Proma Khosla, for IndieWire, called Vellani "transcendent" and commented that her portrayal of Kamala "is disarmingly, consistently, potently endearing […].
 Much of this is conveyed with secret smiles and giddy looks, or the abject sincerity of her friendships with Bruno (Matt Lintz) and Nakia (Yasmeen Fletcher)."
 Anna Moeslein of Glamour praised Vellani's performance, stating, "Iman Vellani is so perfectly cast as Kamala Khan—a.k.a.
-Ms. Marvel—that it’s hard to believe it’s real."
+Ms. Marvel—that it's hard to believe it's real."
 Brian Lowry of CNN found Vellani "utterly charming" across the series.
 Mira Purnamasari and Chandreyee Ray of Vogue called Vellani's performance "excellent," stating she manages to make the character relatable, writing, "The 19-year-old, who will reprise the role of Ms. Marvel in the upcoming film The Marvels, injects her character with a sense of bright-eyed wonder that makes her impossible not to like.